 I own one of these, and it’s pretty adorable.
-They’re not the most functional ladles in the world, but look at them!
+It’s not the most functional ladle in the world, but look at it!

 Cooking with fresh herbs ups the ante in any recipe — but it can also be a giant, time-consuming pain in the neck.
 Or wrists.